jentic/jentic-openapi-tools/packages/jentic-openapi-parser/README.md

 **Parameters:**
 - `backend`: Parser backend to use.
 Can be:
-  - `str`: Name of a backend registered via entry points (e.g., "pyyaml", "ruamel-safe", "ruamel-roundtrip", "ruamel-ast")
+  - `str`: Name of a backend registered via entry points (e.g., "pyyaml", "ruamel-safe", "ruamel-roundtrip", "ruamel-ast", "datamodel-low")
   - `BaseParserBackend`: Instance of a parser backend
   - `Type[BaseParserBackend]`: Class of a parser backend (will be instantiated)
   - Defaults to `"pyyaml"` if `None`